IntentSoftware/docs/articles/tutorials/create-a-module/04-create-files-per-model/create-files-per-model.md

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/module-builder-create-entity-template.mp4"></video></p>

 >[!WARNING]
->It is always recommended to inspect the changes that Intent Architect wants to make to your codebase _before_ applying the changes.
+>It is always recommended to inspect the changes that Intent Architect wants to make to your codebase _before_ applying the them.

 >[!NOTE]
 >You may notice that the `EntityTemplateRegistration.cs` class is wired up to create a new Template _instance_ for each `ClassModel` that is retrieved from the `Domain` Designer by Intent Architect's metadata management system.
+Later in this article you will see how a `ClassModel` ties up with a Class in the actual `Domain` Designer.
 >
 >![](images/entity-template-registration-class.png)
 >
->Filtering which `ClassModel`s create an `EntityTemplate` can be cleanly done in the `GetModels(...)` method.
+>Not every `ClassModel` has to create an `EntityTemplate` instance.
+A filter can be applied on the `GetModels(...)` method.
 [Learn more here](xref:how-to-guides.filter-templates).

 ## Implement Template Logic
 Next, we will implement the logic of the `Entity` Template, essentially _templatizing_ our entities pattern.
 In this tutorial we will create `public` properties for each _attribute_ and _association_ that we describe in the `Domain` Designer.